kingston-hackSpace/Bulb_lighting/non-metallic_lamp.md

 ----
 ## 2-core Wire

-⚠️ WARNING: This document is only for 10W bulbs and non-metallic settigs, including wire selection.
-Different settings will require extra caution.
+⚠️ WARNING: The following wire selection is suitable for powering a 10 W bulb.
+If your bulb has a higher power rating, please consult a hackSpace technician.

 If you want to learn more about *wires*, read [here](https://github.com/kingston-hackSpace/About_wires/blob/main/README.md)